Divorce Professional and Attentive Client Service

 Spousal support is not determined based on a fixed formula in Florida.
 As a result, the kind of case you present to the judge can make a big difference in the type of spousal support awarded or ordered to be paid, if any.
 The courts will consider many factors when determining a spousal support award.
 Some of the factors that may be considered in determining whether to award alimony include whether one partner gave up work opportunities to raise children, whether one spouse provided support to the other while he or she pursued career goals, the length of the marriage, the assets both parties have independently, the age of both parties, the employability and health of each party, and other relevant factors.
 If you are thinking of seeking alimony during divorce, or are concerned about being ordered to pay alimony, The Law Offices Of Yeazell And Sweet will be able to assist you.

-To learn more about your options, call our Pinellas County divorce lawyers at (813) 285-5705 today and schedule your free initial consultation.
+To learn more about your options, call our Clearwater divorce lawyers at (813) 285-5705 or contact us online today and schedule your free initial consultation.

 Our Values